project-oak/oak/oak_channel/SPEC.md

 ## Layer Defintions

-Conceptually, the Oak Baremetal Communication Protocol is made up of three layers.
-The [Method Layer](#method-layer) uses microRPC to define the methods exposed by the service.
-It is responsible for encoding method parameters and return values.
-The [Message](#message-layer) takes encoded parameters / return values and wraps them as distinct messages that include metadata.
-The [Frame](#frame-layer) creates individual frames from messages, which are then sent over the transport channel.
+Conceptually, the Oak Restricted Kernel Communication Protocol is made up of three layers.
+The [Invocation Layer](#invocation-layer) uses protocol buffers (protobuf) to define the methods exposed by the service.
+It is responsible for encoding requests and responses that wrap input parameters and return values.
+The [Message Layer](#message-layer) provides a logical wrapper for the encoded requests and responses.
+The [Frame Layer](#frame-layer) converts messages into frames which are then sent over the transport channel.

-### Method Layer
+### Invocation Layer

 Methods define the functionality exposed by service.
-Each method has clearly defined parameters and return types. microRPC is used to define which methods are available, their id, parameter and return types. microRPC is also responsible for encoding method parameters and return values to bytes.
+Each method defines input parameters and return types.
+Protocol buffers (protobuf) is used to define which methods are available, the method ids, input parameters and return types.
+It uses standard protobuf encoding to convert the requests and responses into bytes.

 #### Invocation

-An invocation of a method.
-Each invocation consists of two parts: a request message sent by the client, followed by a response message sent by the service.
+Each method invocation consists of two parts: a request message sent by the client, followed by a response message sent by the service.

 ##### Initiating an invocation